metosin/reitit/doc/performance.md

 # Performance

-Besides having great features, the goal of reitit is to be really, really fast.
+Besides having great features, goal of reitit is to be really, really fast.
 The routing was originally exported from Pedestal, but since rewritten.

 ![Opensensors perf test](images/opensensors.png)